EthicalML/kafka-spark-streaming-zeppelin-docker/README.md

 ![GitHub](https://img.shields.io/badge/Version-0.0.1-lightgrey.svg)
 ![GitHub](https://img.shields.io/badge/License-MIT-blue.svg)

-# Kafka Spark Streaming Full Stack
+# One Click Deploy: Kafka Spark Streaming with Zeppelin UI

 This repository contains a docker-compose stack with Kafka and Spark Streaming, together with monitoring with Kafka Manager and a Grafana Dashboard.
 The networking is set up so Kafka brokers can be accessed from the host.